-"Using or attempting to use unauthorized materials, information, or study aids in any academic exercise." i Cheating includes, but is not limited to:
+"Using or attempting to use unauthorized materials, information, or study aids in any academic exercise."
+Cheating includes, but is not limited to:

-1. Having unauthorized notes during an exam or quiz, or communication of information by any means concerning the content of an examination during or after the testing period to anyone who has not yet taken the examination.
-The only materials permitted during an exam are those that an instructor explicitly instructs students they may use.

-- 2. Copying the work of another during a test or quiz. - 3.
-Use of translation software such as Google Translate without instructor permission.

-4. Obtaining or providing unauthorized prior knowledge of exam or quiz content.

-5. Using another student's work for a homework or lab assignment or presenting the work of another as one's own.

-6. Using unauthorized materials or information from others for a take-home exam.
+- 1. Having unauthorized notes during an exam or quiz, or communication of information by any means concerning the content of an examination during or after the testing period to anyone who has not yet taken the examination.
+The only materials permitted during an exam are those that an instructor explicitly instructs students they may use. - 2.
+Copying the work of another during a test or quiz. - 3.
+Use of translation software such as Google Translate without instructor permission. - 4.
+Use of generative Artificial Intelligence without instructor permission - 5.
+Obtaining or providing unauthorized prior knowledge of exam or quiz content. - 6.
+Using another student's work for an academic exercise or presenting the work of another as one's own. - 7.
+Using unauthorized materials or information from others for a take-home exam.
 It is expected that students do independent work for exams whether they are take-home or inclass.
-Students are expected to comply with the guidelines set by the instructor.

-7. Seeking, receiving, or giving aid during examinations through electronic means (e.g., use of web browsers, cell/smart phone, email, text messaging, Bluetooth communications).

-8. Purchasing papers, research, reports, etc. from commercial services or other individuals for use in any manner other than research for which the source of information is appropriately referenced in the student's work.
+Students are expected to comply with the guidelines set by the instructor. - 8.
+Seeking, receiving, or giving aid during examinations through electronic means (e.g., use of web browsers, cell/smart phone/watch, email, text messaging, Bluetooth communications). - 9.
+Purchasing papers, research, reports, etc. from commercial services or other individuals for use in any manner other than research for which the source of information is appropriately referenced in the student's work.